 Classification: Socioeconomic, Interpreted and Coat of arms.

-Port and windows, Collared, Between, Watercolor, Proper, Pointed, Azure, Flag, Boa, Bordure, Bar, Wreath, Charged, Crest, Ogee, Crown, Party per fess, Created, Cross couped, Quarterly, Four, Outlined in sable, Doubled, Heraldic document, Two, In base, Coat of arms, Mullet, Scroll, Personal, Gules, Leaved, Illuminated, Interpreted, Mantling, Motto, Trimount, Issuant from base, Wavy, Or, Argent, Sable, Vert, On, Crest and mantling, Freehand, Three, One and Helm.
+Port and windows, Collared, Between, Proper, Pointed, Azure, Flag, Boa, Bordure, Bar, Wreath, Charged, Crest, Ogee, Crown, Crown of the Sovereign and Most Noble Order of the Pomegranate, Party per fess, Created, Cross couped, Quarterly, Four, Outlined in sable, Heraldic document, Two, In base, In saltire, Escutcheon, Coat of arms, Mullet, Scroll, Personal, Gules, Leaved, Illuminated, Interpreted, Mantling, Motto, Trimount, Issuant from base, Wavy, Or, Argent, Sable, Vert, On, Crest and mantling, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,